Italian study, antidiabetic drugs delay Parkinson's by 6 years

-“The study suggests a neuro-protective property of anti-diabetic drugs and opens up the prospect of administering anti-diabetic drugs, such as metforminwhich can also be taken by those who are not affected by this pathology, in people predisposed to developing Parkinson’s disease with the aim of delaying its onset – observes Gianni Pezzoli, first author of the research, president of the Fondazione Grigioni per il Morbo of Parkinson and the Italian Parkinsonian Association – The data collected are very significant and prompt us to investigate not only the preventive capacity of anti-diabetic drugs but also their role in reducing the progression of Parkinson’s when it has already arisen”.
+“The study suggests a neuro-protective property of anti-diabetic drugs and opens up the prospect of administering anti-diabetic drugs, such as metformin, which can also be taken by those who do not suffer from this pathology, in people predisposed to developing the disease Parkinson’s with the aim of delaying its onset – observes Gianni Pezzoli, first author of the research, president of the Grisons Foundation for Parkinson’s Disease and of the Italian Parkinsonian Association – The data collected is very significant and encourages us to investigate not only the preventive capacity of anti-diabetic drugs but also their role in reducing the progression of Parkinson’s when it has already occurred”.

 The research, based on a survey of over 8,000 patients visited at the Parkinson Center between 2010 and 2019, has revealed that in patients with diabetes, who take drugs for this pathology, the onset of Parkinson’s occurs after the age of 66, while in non-diabetics Parkinson’s manifests itself around the age of 60.